hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 ![image](https://github.com/hq9000/hq9000/assets/21345604/dc880039-7c27-46f0-b3cf-7ca016c634fb)

-Sure, nothing of that impossible before, you would just have to add more and more tracks and submixes, carefully routing Audio/Midi and doing quite a lot of clicks and complicating the mental model of your project.
+Sure, nothing of that was impossible before, you would just have to add more and more tracks and submixes, carefully routing Audio/Midi and doing quite a lot of clicks and complicating the mental model of your project.
 I've been there many times.

 So, a great feature, and long awaited too!
 I am already using it for synth layering!